ArrowFlow: Hierarchical Machine Learning in the Space of Permutations: Discussion

 \item \textbf{Event-driven sparsity.} Neuromorphic chips like Intel Loihi \citep{davies2018loihi} (23.6\,pJ/op at 14nm) and IBM TrueNorth \citep{merolla2014million} (26\,pJ/event at 28nm) achieve low energy through event-driven computation: neurons consume energy only when they spike.
 ArrowFlow's winner-take-all dynamics (Section~\ref{sec:arrow}, ND violation) create natural sparsity---most filters have large distances and only the closest few matter.
 An event-driven implementation could skip distance computation once a filter's partial distance exceeds the current minimum, reducing average-case energy well below the worst-case $3NV$ operations. \end{itemize}

+\paragraph{Scope and caveats.} This analysis is deliberately narrow: it counts \emph{arithmetic} energy in the core sort layers only.
+Four caveats bound any system-level claim. (i)~The \emph{encoder} is not free---polynomial expansion, standardization, and especially the random/LDA projection use floating-point multiply--adds unless the projections are precomputed, quantized, or replaced by sparse/sign projections; our accounting excludes these. (ii)~A fair deployment baseline is often an \emph{INT8-quantized} MLP, not FP32, which narrows the per-operation gap substantially. (iii)~Classification may not require sorting all $N$ distances---nearest-filter or top-$k$ selection would lower ArrowFlow's cost further, but the comparison should hold the operation set fixed. (iv)~Memory access typically dominates arithmetic, so the realized advantage depends on the memory hierarchy and the degree of view parallelism.
+We therefore present the figures as an arithmetic-level indication, not a measured system-level speedup.

-\paragraph{Summary.} At the per-operation level, ArrowFlow's integer-only arithmetic is 15--150$\times$ more energy-efficient than FP32 MACs.
-The multi-view ensemble partially offsets this at the system level, but the combination of compact 8-bit parameters, zero floating-point hardware requirements, and natural alignment with neuromorphic spike-order coding makes ArrowFlow a compelling target for energy-constrained deployment.
-A custom ASIC or neuromorphic implementation of ArrowFlow's sort layers---comparators, integer adders, and index tables, with no multiply units---could achieve inference at a fraction of the energy cost of equivalently-accurate conventional networks.
+\paragraph{Summary.} At the arithmetic-operation level, ArrowFlow's core layers replace FP32 MACs with integer comparisons and additions, a 15--150$\times$ per-operation gap that narrows at the full-inference level (to $\approx$1.05$\times$ for the seven-view Digits configuration).
+The system-level advantage will depend on the encoder, memory hierarchy, quantization baseline, and view parallelism.
+Even so, the combination of compact 8-bit parameters, no floating-point multiply units, and natural alignment with neuromorphic spike-order coding makes a custom ASIC or neuromorphic implementation of ArrowFlow's sort layers---comparators, integer adders, and index tables---a plausible route to low-energy inference, which we leave to future hardware work.